lukesdm/geoportfolio/surface-runoff/index.md

 * Groundwater is not considered, but can be a major contributor to a catchment's stream network.
 * Slope and land cover are not considered either.
 These are also major factors in downslope flow.
 * The model assumes uniform rainfall over the entire catchment.
 The larger the catchment, the less reliable this is.
 * The bin size of upslope distance used to model the unit hydrograph is another sensitive parameter.
-Reducing it could delineate further the high-risk areas, but make it harder to interpret for wide-area planning decisions.
+Reducing it could delineate further the high-risk areas, but make it harder to interpret for large-area planning decisions.

 </div>
 <div class="image lm-sticky">